Internal Linking for SEO – Beginners Guide

 The “Exact Match” Danger

 In 2010, you would link the phrase “Best SEO Tool” 500 times to your “Best SEO Tool” page.
 Today, Google calls that Over-Optimization (Penguin Penalty).
 If 90% of your links use the exact same keyword, it looks unnatural.
+Use an anchor text cannibalization checker to detect over-concentration of identical anchor text across your site.

 The Solution: N-Grams and Natural Language